Latest posts by Aran Davies (see all)

 Before you start building a job listing business app like Indeed, you should understand how it works and what its features are.
 Indeed offers the following features and advantages to users:

-- Employers can post jobs on the platform’s job boards.
+- Employers find employees by posting jobs on the Indeed platform’s job boards.
 They simply need to fill in the required details about the new job, e.g., job title, and job descriptions before posting an ad.
-They can also sponsor the job to allow it to appear as a heading job for extra visibility.
+They can also sponsor the job post details to allow it to appear as a heading job for extra visibility.
 Read “How to post a job on Indeed” for more details.

 - Companies are able to add their pages on Indeed.